rsgc-ser-jon/summative-task/README.md

 ## Overall goal

-My summative task will be a combination software and hardware product.

-I will program a sensor attached to an Arduino board.
-The sensor will be able to detect how hard a person is blowing air toward it (perhaps a pressure sensor? a mic?).

-When a person blows on the sensor, this information is transmitted to a Processing sketch.

-In the sketch, a visual representation of a "ripe" dandelion will be shown.
-The dandelion seeds will disperse on screen in the sketch, simulating the physics of the motion of real dandelion seeds, when someone blows them off the stem in real life.
+My summative task will be in the P5 HTML Library and simulate the movement of a ball over several planes with varying amounts of friction.
+Ideally, the project will contain three slanted planes with sliders below, allowing the user to ajust their friction.
+More friction will obviously result in less velocity with each passing and a final velocity will be recorded as the ball hits the bottom of the screen.

 ## Sub-goals

-* extend Motion class (that we developed earlier together) to allow for force accumulation (wind, gravity, other forces)
+* extend Motion class to implement gravity
-* make the mouse movement translate to a wind force
-* make it so that moving the mouse causes the "seeds" of the dandelion to disperse
-* modify the visual representation of the Motion class to more closely resembly dandelion seeds
-* identify an Arduino sensor that might work to detect air pressure / volume
-* program sensor to send values to Processing sketch
-* translate sensor output to wind force in sketch
+* allow the ball to recognize and collide with the planes
+* implement friction into the planes
+* implement a slider that modifies friction
+* allow the program to detect the velocity of the ball and display it once the ball reaches the bottom